leocabeza/the-movie-db/docs/v3-api.md

 ### movies.images ⇒
 Get the images that belong to a movie.
 Querying images with a language parameter will filter the results.
-If you want to include a fallback language (especially useful for backdrops) you can use the includeImageLanguage parameter.
+If you want to include a fallback language (especially useful for backdrops) you can use the include_image_language parameter.
-This should be a comma separated value like so: { includeImageLanguage: 'en,null' }.
+This should be a comma separated value like so: { include_image_language: 'en,null' }.

 **Kind**: static constant of [<code>movies</code>](#module_movies)
 **Returns**: Promise